RAFTA-AIRBORNE/AEMpyX_public/README.md

 _export AEMPYX_DATA='${HOME}/AEM_Data/Tellus/data/'_

-Under windows, you should use the system settings dialogue to do so.
+Under windows, you should use the system settings dialogue to do so (Settings => System => Advanced sytem settings => Environment Variables).

 (7) Finally, the remaining open source toolboxes you want to use need to be installed, either via the anaconda framework, or the _pip_ command.
 Currently only _pymupdf_, which has no _conda_ package, will need _pip_ installation, which is only needed for pdf file manipulations.